robfitz/robfitz.github.io/_posts/2011-10-28-my-dad-taught-me-cashflow-with-a-soda-machine.markdown

 categories: articles
 ---

-After a brief experiment in paying me to do chores, my dad tried something really neat.
+After a brief experiment in paying me to do chores, dad tried something really neat.
 It clearly took a bit of legwork, but maybe there are some transferable lessons for parents who'd like to lay an entrepreneurial foundation.

 He got me a vending machine.